khulood-rizvi/khulood-rizvi.github.io/README.md

 # khulood-rizvi.github.io

-i am making changes to witness Pull request conflict
+Lets see the Pull request conflict